um-tech-evolution/BitCircuits.jl/README.md

 Boolean circuit tree implementation that uses bit strings to cache evaluation results and bitwise operations to evaluate new circuits based on existing trees.

+## API

+The API is very simple.
+Trees consist of `Operation`s (interior nodes), `Variable`s, and `Constant`s (both of which are leaf nodes).
+Right now all operations are functions of two parameters.

+### `Variable`

+The constructor takes a single parameter, an integer in `[0,5]` (there are six possible variables.

+### `Constant`

+The constructor takes a single boolean.

+### `Operation`

+The constructor takes a function to apply, this must be a bitwise function that can operate on integers, and two sub-trees, to which the function will be applied.

 ## Examples

 ```julia